nelxnel/ElearningDatabase23/README.md

 ## **The Solution:**
 A multi-page CRUD application that lets users submit, search, browse by category, and manage teaching resources.
 Initially, I thought I would be able to add further functionality onto the first EJS project in the second course, however we were required to use React for it.
-The first MVP was written in EJS and MySQL, and then redeveloped in React and Firebase, so the final app was a result of the two courses.
+The first MVP was written in EJS and MySQL, and then redeveloped in React and Firebase, so the final app was a result of the two courses.  <br />

 **Final app tech stack:** React, HTML, CSS, Reactstrap, Firebase/Firestore, Node.js, GitHub